ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/radar_nolines.md

 ---
+noindex: true
-Title: "No Axis Lines - ScottPlot 4.1 Cookbook"
+title: "No Axis Lines - ScottPlot 4.1 Cookbook"
 Description: "A radar chart can have no drawn axis as well."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71